wp-plugins/wp-spamshield/readme.txt

 If you have any further questions, please submit them on the [support page](http://www.redsandmarketing.com/plugins/wp-spamshield/support/).

 == Changelog ==

+Version 1.1.7.2, *released 06/06/14*

+* Added new filters to the spam blocking algorithm.
+* Removed some deprecated filters (which have already been replaced with newer more efficient ones) and reduced main plugin file size significantly.
+* Fixed a minor bug.

 Version 1.1.7.1, *released 06/04/14*